cspotcode/cspotcode.github.io/_posts/2020-02-26-tsconfig-composite-configuration.md

 Sometimes I forget the cleanest way to configure a tsconfig composite project with separate tsconfigs for src and test.
 Here's the latest template that I use.  `tsc --showConfig` is helpful to validate that it's doing the right thing.

+This configuration is pretty straightforward:
+* source in `src` is emitted to `dist`
+* tests in `test` will be run via `ts-node` or similar, so they do not need to be emitted.
+* anything else, such as ts-node dev scripts or an `./examples` directory, is handled by the root tsconfig file, and is not compiled.

 ### tsconfig.json

 ```